Travel To Kyrgyzstan: An Independent Woman’s Guide

 The chances of this happening to a foreign woman are slim, but it’s important to be aware of social customs and to be on the alert when talking to local men.

-Other than the high and narrow roads, the one thing that did scare me in Kyrgyzstan: stray dogs at dusk, especially in Bishkek.
+Beyond this, the main practical risks are more mundane – other than the high and narrow roads, stray dogs gather at dusk, especially in Bishkek.
 They roam the streets in packs and converge near bins or garbage dumps as the sun sets and kindly residents put leftovers out for them.
 They aren’t violent and ignore you but rabies is common in the region, and finding rabies shots could be complicated (especially in rural areas).

 What to wear and what to buy